ShiqiYu/libfacedetection/README.md

 * The source code can only run in single thread.
 If you want to run parally, you can call the face detection function in multiple threads.
 Yes, multiple-thread is complex in programming.
 * If you want to achieve best performance, you can run the model (not the source code) using OpenVINO on Intel CPU or Tengine on ARM CPU.

-If you want to compile and run the example, you can create a build folder first, and then:
+If you want to compile and run the example, you can create a build folder first, then run the command:

 ```
 mkdir build; cd build; rm -rf *
 ```

 ### Cross build for aarch64
-1. set cross compiler for aarch64 (please refer to aarch64-toolchain.cmake)
+1. Set cross compiler for aarch64 (please refer to aarch64-toolchain.cmake)
-2. set opencv path since the example code depends on opencv
+2. Set opencv path since the example code depends on opencv

 ```
 cmake \